 It is worth noting that you are not obliged to pay the Shopify subscription fee every month.
 A yearly subscription is available and it saves you about 10%.
 But if you decide to subscribe to a two-year plan you’ll save up to 20%.

-When we say “selling online”, everyone imagines online stores selling something like toys, food, apparel, any kind of home appliances, and so on.
+When we say “selling online” in our Shopify guide, everyone imagines online stores selling something like toys, food, apparel, any kind of home appliances, and so on.
 But in fact, Shopify allows far more types of goods to be sold through the platform.
-Besides the physical products, what products can you sell on Shopify?
+Besides physical products, here’s the list of products you can sell on Shopify?